ruleeeer/ruleeeer/README.md

 # Here,Im ruleeeer! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ### I'm a software developer.
 Like to study new things
-+ Expertise in java and nodejs and working with them
++ Specialized in Java and Js
 + Currently interested in Rust

 ### The main github repositories currently involved in maintenance